The Great Fire of 1892: The Night St. John’s Burned

 Some locals speak of fire patterns.
 Historians call it coincidence and urban risk.
 Either way, the memory of 1892 still shapes how the city prepares for fire today.

-The Great Fire is remembered not only because of what was destroyed. but because of what followed.
+The Great Fire is remembered not only because of what it destroyed, but because of what came next.

 The city rebuilt.